-I recently acquired a turntable with a built in USB audio interface and while that’s not the main reason I bought it it got me thinking about hooking it up to some sort of streaming server so the audio would be available anywhere… I have Google chromecast (audio) along with Volumio & Sonos devices around the house so it would be good if I could support them all.
+I recently acquired a new turntable with built in USB audio interface and although the inclusion of USB was not the main reason I bought it it did get me thinking about hooking it up to some sort of streaming server so the audio would be available anywhere… I have a few Google chromecast (audio) devices along with Volumio & Sonos players around the house so I started looking for a solution that would support them all.

-I installed a Raspberry Pi as a permanent companion to the turntable and started looking for existing projects that might have done similar.
+I had always intended to install a Raspberry Pi as a permanent companion to the turntable and started looking for existing projects that might have done similar. (the same Pi also handles remote-control duties for my Technics RS-B665 tape deck)

 I found some good info in this medium post by Guy Dupont.
 This introduced me to Icecast and Darkice to handle the audio stream and HTTP encapsulation.
 I installed the stock versions as Darkice seems to support mp3 anyway (one of the sub-references Guy Dupont’s piece includes a custom build of “Darkice+MP3” but I didn’t use that).
 I didn’t need an external USB i/f as my turntable already had one built in and I didn’t need another app to control streaming to chromecast etc. – the excellent VLC can do just about anything, including streaming to chromecast.
 I also use Volumio and Sonos in other rooms: Volumio can handle “web radio” which is effectively what the Icecast/Darkice combo is creating and Sonos can do the same via TuneIn Radio’s “My Radio Stations/Add new radio station” option:

-Of course if you have a VPN connection back to home, you can listen to your home audio from anywhere whilst you’re out and about – I listened to one of my old LPs through my phone/car audio on the way to do the school pick-up 😀
+Of course if you have a VPN connection back to your home network, you can listen to your home audio from anywhere whilst you’re out and about – I listened to one of my old LPs via the VPN on my phone/car audio on the way to do the school pick-up 😀

 Turntable analogue audio –> A/D –> USB –> Pi –> Darkice/Icecast –> network –> VPN –> Internet –> 4G –> phone –> Bluetooth –> in-car Audio

 Of course this method isn’t limited to audio from the turntable.
-I’ve since added an external USB interface to the Pi and hooked up the cassette & minidisc decks too.
+I’ve since added another external audio/USB interface to the Pi and hooked up the cassette & minidisc decks too.
 The same Pi is handling all the audio and also performing remote control functions for the old cassette deck.